Elwetana/QuizApp/design.md

 ## Round
 This has row of buttons to select round and a numeric input field to set value of column active and a submit button.

+# Quiz Master Client

+Quiz master has a different client that connects to the server but uses the same server as the mobile client does.
+This client is optimized for 16:9 displays (like TVs and projector) running at HD resolution.
+The client will receive the list of questions from the server, information about results and display them in the following manner:

+## If there's Active Round

+There are two modes, 'presentation' and 'grid'.
+It is possible to switch between them by pressing 'P' and 'G' respectively.

+### Presentation mode

+The questions are first displayed in the "presentation mode".
+In this mode, the client displays sequence of "slides" and user can move forward and back by pressing right arrow or space (forward) or left arrow (back).
+Each slide shows just one question.
+If there are hints, they will be displayed too, in the same font size.
+The font size should be large and try to fit the whole slide.

+### Grid view

+After going forward from the last slide, the master client switches into the "grid mode".
+In this mode the screen is divided into a grid of two rows of three squares and a sidebar on the right.
+The proportion of the grid is (obviously) 13.5 : 9 and proportion of the sidebar is the remainder, 2.5 : 9.
+The application should strictly maintain 16:9 overall size, even on devices that offer different aspect ratio.

+In grid mode, top three squares and two squares on the left in the second row contain question, the remaining square ( bottom right) contains a countdown and name of the round.

+Questions on the grid display latest hint text in larger font than the rest.
+Overall, we again try to fit the text to the box, even if it means that different boxes have different font sizes.

+The countdown shows the time remaining in the round.
+The server supplies information about current round, property 'length', this is time in seconds from the start of the round to the display of the first hint.
+After half that time (i.e. length / 2 seconds) the second hint is displayed and again after length / 2 seconds the round ends.
+The overall length of the round is therefore 2 * length seconds.

+The sidebar on the right shows the current leaderboard.

+## If there's no Active Round

+If the quiz haven't started yet (i.e all rounds have active == 0), then don't display anything, but text "Game haven't started yet".
+Otherwise, the server will supply the information about the question from the last finished round and list all guesses made by teams.
+We want to display the questions as follows:

+* Display only the question, ignore the hints
+* Show all guesses for that question, formatted in the following way:
+  * If several teams submitted the same guess, group them together and add the number (e.g. 3 x right answer)
+  * Colour the background of the answer depending on the score assigned to it.

+Each guess has property score and property value.
+If score == value than this was successful guess before first hint was displayed, it should have the best background colour.
+If score == value / 2, it was successful after the first but before the second hint.
+Finally, score == value / 4 means it was submitted after second hint.

 # Changes from the design to be implemented

-* [ ] Do not return points for the current round, the team will only learn about the score from the round at the end of the round
+* [x] Do not return points for the current round, the team will only learn about the score from the round at the end of the round
-* [ ] Feed client information about all rounds, so that the teams can see how many points can be won in future
+* [x] Feed client information about all rounds, so that the teams can see how many points can be won in future
-* [ ] Allow pictures as questions
+* [x] Allow pictures as questions
-* [ ] Unify Questions and Guess tabs
+* [x] Unify Questions and Guess tabs
 * [ ] Add Help tab for Players
 * [ ] Better info about previous actions
 * [ ] Better info about situation
-* [ ] Store answer before normalizing (but after some cleaning)
+* [x] Store answer before normalizing (but after some cleaning)
-* [ ] Create 'quiz master' client
+* [x] Create 'quiz master' client
-* [ ] Live round results for admin in admin tab
+* [x] Live round results for admin in admin tab